 On completion of the course, participants will:

-- understand the features, terminology, history and taxonomy of computer-based games
+- understand the features, terminology, history and taxonomy of digital games

-- be able critically to evaluate a range of games and game environments through direct experience and immersion
+- be able critically to evaluate a range of games and game environments through theoretical perspectives, direct experience and immersion

 - be able to evaluate and critically assess the relation between play, games and learning in formal and informal settings

-- be able to describe original approaches to using the potential of game-based learning in their own practice.
+- be able to design, describe and evaluate your own original approach to game-informed or playful learning in your own educational context.

 The course is based on several threads of activity that run in parallel across the period of the semester.